 The project is moving forward with the completion of the 4th Workshop meeting.
-The workgroup now includes a PSNS/Worker Driver Program Representative.
-Mr. Scott Haskell is providing input o the group and ultimately the Mason Transit Authority Board to ensure continuity from a user ship yard prospective.
+The work group now includes a PSNS/Worker Driver Program Representative.
+Mr. Scott Haskell is providing input to the group and ultimately the Mason Transit Authority Board to ensure continuity from a user ship yard prospective.

 - To view and/or download the Summary of Workshop 1 – Draft Criteria & Criteria Weighting click here